Project-YXKJ/SilverStarSCS.Docs/source/glossary.rst

         It's very important to make sure you set it correctly.

     POSITION 2
-      Press the pedal fully forwards, also called highspeed position
+      Press the pedal fully forward, e.g. run at max. speed

     POSITION 1
-      Press the pedal halfway forwards, also called lowspeed position
+      Press the pedal slightly forward, e.g. run at positioning speed

     POSITION 0
-      Pedal in reset position
+      Press pedal to neutral position

     POSITION -1
-      Press the pedal halfway back, also called feet position
+      Press the pedal half heelback, e.g. sewing foot lifting

     POSITION -2
-      Press the pedal fully back, also called trim position
+      Press the pedal full heelback, e.g. initiating the seam end

     time period t1
-      The duration of 100% duty cycle of the output port
+      The duration of full power (100% duty cycle) of the output port

     time period t2
       The duration of the non-100% duty cycle of the output port